 Expectation of Steering Committee Members: SC members are expected to demonstrate their commitment to the principles of OGP through their participation in the international initiative and their domestic environment.
 They carry a special onus for leadership by example for the entire OGP community.
-Should a SC government participant no longer be eligible, the same process for review of participation is to be followed as described in Section III.
+Should a SC government participant no longer be eligible, the same process for review of participation is to be followed as described in Section II.

-OGP Steering Committee Elections and Voting: Voting for new members of the OGP SC takes place each year in September.
-The vote for government members will take place by secret ballot either in-person or online.
+OGP Steering Committee Rotation: The selection process for new members of the OGP SC takes place once a year and is to be completed by October.
+The vote for government members will take place by secret ballot.
 A separate selection process for civil society members will be coordinated by the civil society chairs.
 The overall election process will be administered by the Support Unit and overseen by the chairs.